 There are a few character traits that can get you very far in life, and charisma is one of them.
 Some people are innately magnetic.
 They draw others in like a moth to flame with their winning personality.
 It’s something you can’t quite put your finger on but is undeniably present.
 However, charisma isn’t a miraculous characteristic that’s predetermined at birth.

 Researchers have heavily scrutinized why charisma manifests in some people and not others.
 They’ve discovered it’s not a matter of luck or genetics but rather learned behavior.
 Like the paladin you used to play in Dungeons and Dragons, charisma is an attribute that can be built as we grow.

 Becoming more charismatic (and reaping the rewards) is simply a matter of displaying certain behaviors that “naturally” charismatic people learn early in life.

 You may be thinking that excelling at your job and being a good person is what really matters.
 While that is true, charisma can make it much easier to get ahead in life because it increases your influence.
 Charismatic people also tend to be more persuasive, which is why so many successful salespeople focus on it.

-Exuding an aura that others are find compelling is essential for anyone in a leadership position.
+Exuding an aura that others find compelling is essential for anyone in a leadership position.
 When you’re charismatic it’s easier to win people’s trust and gain their allegiance.
-Without these two things it’s difficult to convince others to follow you or roll with your ideas.
+Without these two things, it’s difficult to convince others to follow you or roll with your ideas.

 The 3 Traits of a Silver Tongue